hellerve/ptolemy/done.md

 for me.
 I was able to get the gist of it with the background by the talk, however, and enjoyed the paper a lot.

+* [The Inferno Operating System](http://www.vitanuova.com/inferno/papers/bltj.pdf) by **Sean Dorward et al.**

+The lineage of Inferno is clear: Plan9 was a great influence, and the language Limbo is clearly an ancestor of Go.
+Rob Pike sometimes earns a little ridicule for how persistent he was pushing the ideas underlying Plan9, Inferno, and Go, but once he found the niche that Go is filling today, it all started to fall into place.
+Nonetheless, the GUI applications developed in Limbo are interesting, and their structure is undoubtedly appealing.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)